unofficialdxnny/Lanyard-Spotify-Now-Playing/README.md

 # Lanyard-Spotify-Now-Playing
-Style custome spotify now playing stutuses for streaming or displaying on your website
+Style custom spotify now playing stutuses for streaming or displaying on your website